Calories, sugar reduced in flavored milk for kids

 MilkPEP - which runs the National Milk Mustache "got milk?"
 Campaign - said on Monday that flavored milk cartons will contain fewer than 150 calories and 22 grams of total sugar on average this school year.

-Milk provides calcium, vitamin D and potassium that is critical for children's development but in short supply in kids' diets, according to the 2010 Dietary Guidelines for Americans.
+Milk provides calcium, vitamin D and potassium that is critical for children's diet and development but in short supply in kids' diets, according to the 2010 Dietary Guidelines for Americans.

 Milk is the number one food source in America for these essential nutrients, according to MilkPEP's.